Cedarcrest High School

 Cedarcrest High School is a four-year public secondary school located in Duvall, Washington.
 It opened its doors in 1993, and is the only traditional high school in Riverview School District #407.

 The boundary of its school district includes Carnation, Duvall, Lake Marcel-Stillwater, and portions of Ames Lake, Cottage Lake, and Union Hill-Novelty Hill.

 Athletics

 Cedarcrest competes in athletics in WIAA Class 2A in the WESCO Conference.

 The Cedarcrest baseball team (2A) and drill team (3A) won state titles in 2009.

 History

 Cedarcrest High School opened in 1993, replacing Tolt High School as the high school in the Riverview School District, with the old campus becoming Tolt Middle School.
+The first graduating class was the class of 1994.